 Besides the Groom Lake Road gate and the North Gate near Rachel, Station 700 is the third major gate into Area 51.
 But, unlike the other two, this gate is not accessible to the public.
 As internet exclusives, we have obtained the rare photos below, taken in late 2008, from a source who wishes to remain anonymous.

-Station 700, sometimes referred to as Gate 700, is located west of Area 51, where it borders on the Nevada Test Site (NTS).
-The NTS, site of many nuclear tests in the 1950's and 60's, is strictly off-limits to the public.
-Today the NTS is used by several contractors and government agencies for projects that for various reasons require a certain amount of "privacy".
-The only time the public gets near Station 700 is during public NTS tours.
-Near the north end of the tour, at Sedan Crater, the buildings can be seen in the distance, at the foot of the mountain range that separates Area 51 from the NTS.
+Station 700, sometimes referred to as Gate 700, is located west of Area 51, where it borders on the Nevada National Security Site (NNSS).
+The NNSS, formerly known as Nevada Test Site (NTS), is strictly off-limits to the public.
+In the 1950's and 60's, at the height of the Cold War, it was the primary site for nuclear tests.
+Today the NNSS is used by several contractors and government agencies for projects that for various reasons require a certain amount of "privacy".
+The only time the public gets near Station 700 is during public NNSS tours.
+Near the north end of the tour, at Sedan Crater, the guard buildings can be seen in the distance, at the foot of the mountain range that separates Area 51 from the NNSS.
 Cameras are strictly prohibited on the tour, and the photos below are, to the best of our knowledge, the only publicly available photos of Station 700.
 However, it can be seen on Google Earth.
 The coordinates are 37°11'23"N / 116° 1'10"W.

 We would like to thank our anonymous source for allowing us to share the photos with our readers.

 |Station 700, seen from a location near Sedan Crater on the NTS.
 Groom Lake Road enters the gate and leads over the mountain range into Emigrant Valley and to Area 51.
 Many contractors and delivery trucks from the Las Vegas area take this route into Area 51.|